chronicleworks/chronicle-examples/README.md

 make artworld-sdl
 ```

+## Adding a domain

+Adding a domain to the examples is as simple as adding a new `domain.yaml` file
+to a directory under `domains`.
+The directory name will be used as the name of
+the docker image.
+For example, if you add a `domains/mydomain/domain.yaml`
+file, the debug and inmem docker image will be `chronicle-mydomain-inmem:local`.

 ## GraphQL playground

 This is built into chronicle, and served on the same port as the api.
 So you